Skip to Main Content

 Donations

-The Polk County History Center collection strives to meet the museum’s mission to educate and inspire through the procurement, preservation, and interpretation of historical objects and data, illustrative of, and relating to, Polk County.
-Our collection includes books, textiles, 3 dimensional objects, and any other manner of artifact that helps provide insight to the history of the county.
-Many of these artifacts are on display in our dedicated exhibit galleries focused on such topics as tourism, government, fossils, industry, and more.
+The Polk County History Center collection strives to meet the Polk County Historical Museum’s mission to educate and inspire through the procurement, preservation and interpretation of historical objects and data, illustrative of, and relating to, Polk County.
+Our collection includes books, textiles, three-dimensional objects and other manner of artifact that helps provide insight to the history of the county.
+Many of these artifacts are on display in our dedicated exhibit galleries focused on such topics as tourism, government, fossils, industry and more.
 Per our collection policy, objects must be relevant to, and consistent with the History Center’s purposes and activities, chiefly research, preservation, exhibition, and/or preservation.

-• Due to the volume of offers we receive, and the time required to carefully review an objects history and it may take several weeks for the History Center to carefully consider and reply to each one.
+• Due to the volume of offers we receive, and the time required to carefully review an object’s history, it may take several weeks for the History Center to carefully consider and reply to your offer.

 • The History Center generally does not consider unsolicited offers of temporary loans, nor can we promise to display loaned or donated items.